Fresno (band): 2006-2007: Ciano

 In 2006, the third independent album is released.
 Ciano came out with 14 tracks (11 unreleased songs and 3 re-recordings of hits from Quarto dos Livros) and it was then that the band really pushed into the mainstream, emerging on MTV with a well-produced video for the single "Quebre as Correntes", which also gained high rotation on radio stations throughout the country.
 Fresno appeared on cable TV station Multishow, gained prominence in the Trama Virtual music website and joined the YouTube sensation.
 Fresno was nominated on MTV's Brazilian Video Music Awards (known as VMB) for the Viewer's Choice category.

 During this period, Bruno decides to disconnect from the band.
 He was replaced by Rodrigo Tavares, from a band called Abril, who was a friend of the band and had helped in the production of previous records of Fresno.
 The change was announced in October 2006.

 After 7 years as a hard working independent band, in April 2007 Fresno finally decided to accept an offer and sign with a record label.
-The band then started working with nationally renowned producer Rick Bonadio.
+The band then started working with producer Rick Bonadio.

 The band was invited to record the live CD/DVD MTV Ao Vivo: 5 Bandas de Rock, along with four other bands of the so-called new generation of Brazilian rock: NX Zero, Moptop, Hateen and Forfun.
 This was an opportunity for the band to release a catchy new tune called "Polo"; a music video was made from the DVD footage and received considerable airplay on MTV.
 The song was a hit.

 Also in 2007, Fresno won the Breakthrough Artist award at MTV's VMB Awards.
 During that ceremony, Lucas did a duet with Brazilian pop sensation Sandy singing her song "Abri os Olhos".
 The band also featured in Estúdio Coca-Cola playing with reggae artist Armandinho, and in a Christmas special for TV show Superpop.